heptarch/heptarch.github.io/projects.md

 It's hard to overstate the importance of collaborative synergy in big science.

 The last two questions probably have the same answer.
-In order to couple the state of the art in communications systems to the state of the art in pure science, somebody had to know the former.
+To couple the state of the art in communications systems to the state of the art in pure science, somebody had to know the former.
 That would be the director of research.
 As Jon Gertner puts it in his wonderful book,<label for="sn-1"